mdjmplugin/mobile-dj-manager/readme.txt

 * Improved uninstallation procedure
 * Added hooks before and after employee holiday additions
 * Display template path in system info if custom templates in use
+* Moved language files from /lang/ to /languages/
 * Use local jquery-ui CSS files
 * Some generic code tidying
 * Improved code commenting
+* Removed a bunch of deprecated constants
+* Added jshint

 = 1.4.6 =